jeff-adkisson/swe-3313-fall-2025/project/README.md

 *Anyone not on a team by the deadline will be randomly assigned to a team.*

-This course contains up to 40 students.
-All teams will contain 4 students unless the course has an irregular count (40 % 4 != 0).
-In that case, there will either be one or two teams of 3 as well.
+This course contains 40 or more students.
+All teams will contain 4 or 5 students unless the course has an irregular count.

 If a teammate drops after midterm, your team will remain the same.
 It's unusual (though it has happened) that more than 1 teammate drops at midterm.
 We will handle these cases if and when they occur.

-Teams of 3 do not receive any grading leniency.
+Smaller teams do not receive any grading leniency.
 There are fewer people to coordinate (often the teams of 3 do better as a result).

 If there is a team of 2 due to a student on a team of 3 dropping the course, I will discuss with the remaining team members on how to complete the project.